-12. Health Insurance
+13. Health Insurance

 In January 2021, the Authority became self-insured for employee health claims.
 The selfinsurance program has a third-party administrator to process and pay claims.
 The Authority reimburses the third-party administrator for claims incurred and paid and has purchased stoploss insurance coverage for claims in excess of \$44,000 for each individual employee through a sponsored captive insurance company.
-Total expenses relative to this plan were approximately \$282,000 for 2021.
-Total health insurance expenses for the Authority were approximately \$790,000 and 968,000 for 2021 and 2020, respectively.
+Total health insurance expenses for the Authority were approximately \$1,226,000 and \$790,000 for 2022 and 2021, respectively.

-13. Retirement Plan
+14. Retirement Plan

 The Authority offers an employee benefit plan created in accordance with Internal Revenue Code Section 403(b) and is administered by MetLife.
 The plan is available to all employees who have completed one year and more than 1,000 hours of service.
-The Authority matched contributions of 3% of the employee's salary in 2021 and 2020.
+The Authority matched contributions of 3% of the employee's salary in 2022 and 2021.
 Participant's interest in amounts contributed by the participant vest immediately.
 Participant's interest in amounts contributed by the Authority vest under the plan at rates of 0% under 2 years of service, 25% after 2 years of service.
 Forfeited nonvested accounts may be used by the Authority to reduce the fees associated with the plan.
-The Authority recognized no forfeitures in pension expense during 2021 or 2020.
+The Authority recognized no forfeitures in pension expense during 2022 or 2021.

 The Authority's contributions are invested in accordance with the investment elections made by the participant.
-The Authority contributed approximately \$93,000 and \$135,000 for the years ended June 30, 2021 and 2020, respectively.
+The Authority contributed approximately \$51,000 and \$93,000 for the years ended June 30, 2022 and 2021, respectively.

-14. Compliance Plan
+15. Compliance Plan